outpaddling/LPJS/README.md

 with managed CPU and memory resources for the purpose of performing computationally intensive jobs.
-Most clusters are linked together with a private high-speed network to maximize the speed of data exchange between the nodes.
+Most clusters are linked together with a private high-speed network to maximize the speed of data exchange between the nodes, and to isolate the heavy traffic from the organizational network.
 Typically there is a "head node", dedicated to keeping track of available CPU cores and memory on all nodes, multiple compute nodes, and one or more file servers, A.K.A.
 I/O nodes.